2-2-1 Pathway to Nursing From UWGB to Lakeshore and Back Again

 So what are the differences between earning an associate degree in nursing and a bachelor’s degree in nursing?

 • RNs with an associate degree typically focus on direct patient care.
 Many RNs experience great satisfaction providing compassionate, skilled care in a variety of healthcare settings throughout their careers.
-After only two years at LTC, you can take the RN-NCLEX exam (National Council Licensure Examination) and upon passing, begin working as an RN.
+After only two years at Lakeshore, you can take the RN-NCLEX exam (National Council Licensure Examination) and upon passing, begin working as an RN.
 Many employers are willing to cover all or part of tuition for their RNS who pursue a bachelor’s degree.

 • RNs that aspire to hold leadership or management roles are typically expected to have at least a bachelor’s degree.
 A bachelor’s degree is also the next step in education for those seeking to become Nurse Educators or Advanced Practice Nurses.